JoshuaKento/DocForge-BluePrint/MANUAL.md

 Navigate to the application's root URL in your browser.
 You should see a form with several fields describing your project.

 The page also features a sidebar with a stepper and a live preview panel that updates as you type.
+After filling out the form and clicking **Next**, you can browse all generated files in a tabbed preview area before downloading them.

 ## 2. Fill in Project Details